cms-tau-pog/TauIDSFs/README.md

 ```
 file = TFile("data/TauID_SF_dm_DeepTau2017v2p1VSjet_VSjetMedium_VSeleVVLoose_Mar07.root")
 func = file.Get('DM1_2018_fit')
-sf   = sf.Eval(pt)
+sf   = func.Eval(pt)
 ```

-There are also functions that correspond to systematic variations that can be accessed in the same way.
+There are also  that correspond to systematic variations that can be accessed in the same way.
 The table below gives a summary of the function names and what uncertainties they correspond to:

 | Uncertainty      | Function name in ROOT files | String to pass to the tool | Notes                            | Correlated by era | Correlated by DM |
 |:----------------:|:---------------------------:| :-------------------------:| :-------------------------------:| :----------------:| :----------------:|